All episodes

 Few people have seen the regulatory machinery of the Bar from the inside as clearly as Mark Neale.
 As Director General of the Bar Standards Board, he was responsible for overseeing the framework that governs how barristers practise, how complaints are handled, and how the profession responds to change, whether that change is driven by technology, a pandemic, or shifting public expectations of justice.

-This conversation takes place just weeks after Mark's retirement, which gives it an unusual quality of candour.
-Without institutional constraints, he reflects on what the BSB got right, where the system still has weaknesses, and what he thinks the profession needs to grapple with in the years ahead.
-His views on AI are particularly direct: the technology has genuine potential to reduce the cost of legal services and improve quality, but the Bar cannot afford to treat it as a shortcut without understanding its limitations.
+This conversation takes place just weeks after Mark's retirement.
+Without institutional constraints, he reflects on what the BSB got right, where the system still has weaknesses, and what he thinks needs to change — on chambers governance, workforce planning, and the safe adoption of AI.
+On that last point he is clear: the technology has genuine potential to reduce costs and improve quality, but the barrister must remain the decision taker.

 Mark Neale, former Director General, BSB

-The episode also covers the cab rank rule, one of the Bar's most distinctive and most debated obligations.
-Mark makes a clear case for why it matters, not just as a professional duty but as a structural guarantee that everyone, regardless of how unpopular their cause, has access to representation.
-That principle sits at the heart of what the independent Bar exists to provide.
+The episode also covers the cab rank rule, one of the Bar's most distinctive and most debated obligations — a structural guarantee that everyone, regardless of how unpopular their cause, has access to representation.
+Mark argues that public and social media pressure on barristers to refuse certain clients is deeply insidious, and that the rule of law depends on resisting it.

 Share this episode